-It’s not just the government shutdown, or the wall, or Venezuela.
+It’s not just possible impeachment, or the wall, or his meltdowns.
 Donald Trump is the issue, but we’re not getting the full story.

 A new, updated data set is now available on a psychological phenomenon that has been labelled “Trump Anxiety Disorder” or “Trump Hypersensitive Unexplained Disorder”, and it says that the phenomenon only got worse in 2018.
 The disorder is described as a specific type of anxiety in which symptoms “were specific to the election of Trump and the resultant unpredictable sociopolitical climate”, and according to the 2018 surveys, Americans are feeling significantly more stressed by the future of their country and the current political environment than they were last year.

 Pacific Standard reports as follows:

 As the possibility of a Hillary Clinton victory began to slip away — and the possibility of a Donald Trump presidency became more and more certain — the contours of the new age of American anxiety began to take shape.
 In a 2017 column, Washington Post columnist Dana Milbank described this phenomenon as “Trump Hypertensive Unexplained Disorder”:

 Overeating.
 Headaches.
 Fainting.
 Irregular heartbeat.
 Chronic neck pain.
 Depression.
 Irritable bowel syndrome.
 Tightness in the chest.
 Shortness of breath.
 Teeth grinding.
 Stomach ulcer.
 Indigestion.
 Shingles.
 Eye twitching.
 Nausea.
 Irritability.
 High blood sugar.
 Tinnitus.
 Reduced immunity.
 Racing pulse.
 Shaking limbs.
 Hair loss.
 Acid reflux.
 Deteriorating vision.
 Stroke.
 Heart attack.
 It was a veritable organ recital.